-Limestone is one of the most affordable materials for building materials for a hearth.
-However, it cannot be used with a wood-burning fireplace but works best with gas or electric fireplaces.
-A wood fire is considered to be too intense and may crack the stone.
-There are also limited color options as the material is only available in shades of gray, white or tan.
+Limestone is one of the most affordable materials for building a hearth.
+Limestone works best with gas or electric fireplaces.
+However, it cannot be used with a wood-burning fireplace as a wood fire is considered too intense and may crack the stone.
+There are also limited color options as the material is only available in gray, white, or tan shades.

-Slate is available in more colors than limestone and it works best for electric and gas fireplaces.
-The material can last for years and is a preferred choice for building the electric fireplace hearth.
+Slate is available in more colors than limestone, and it works best for electric and gas fireplaces.
+The material can last for years and is preferred for building an electric fireplace hearth.

-Marble is formed from marble but happens to have higher heat resistance.
-It can handle all kinds of fireplaces and has a durability feature that many desire.
+Marble has a higher heat resistance, can handle all kinds of fireplaces, and has a durability feature that many desire.

 Soapstone is a dense rock made from high pressure and high heat.
 It has limited color options but does have high heat resistance.

-Granite can handle wood-burning fires, is durable and affordable.
-It is also known to be one of the very commonly used hearth materials and is available in many patterns and colors.
+Granite can handle wood-burning fires and is durable and affordable.
+It is also a commonly used hearth material available in many patterns and colors.

 A ceramic hearth is strong enough to handle gas, electric, and wood-burning fireplaces.
 You can choose any color, pattern, or finish.

+A raised hearth is at seat height.
 Raised hearths are built off the floor and allow family and friends to sit comfortably near the fire.
-They are also more difficult for pets and kids to access and, therefore, much safer.
+They are also more difficult for pets and kids to access and are, therefore, much safer.
 Their height makes them a better point of attraction for the home but installing them is more costly.
-You will need more materials and space to make a hearth that is at sitting height.
+You will need more materials and space to make a hearth at sitting height.

-Your home safety is the foremost priority when it comes to your hearth, and you should ensure that safety rules and regulations are followed and adhered to.
+Your home’s safety is the foremost priority for your hearth, and you should ensure that safety rules and regulations are followed.

 To start with, cover the space in front of the fireplace using a non-combustible covering.
-The manufacturer of the fireplace determines the size of the extension that is needed.
-If the fireplace’s opening is smaller than 6 sq. ft., the extension must extend at least 8 inches to each side and 16 inches to the opening’s front.
-In case the opening is greater than 6 sq. ft., the extension must be at a minimum of 12 inches on the sides and 20 inches at the front.
-It would be best if you also had an extension that is easy to distinguish from the fireplace and the rest of the floor.
+The fireplace manufacturer determines the size of the extension that is needed.
+If the fireplace’s opening is smaller than six square feet, the extension must extend at least 8 inches to each side and 16 inches to the opening’s front.
+If the opening is greater than six square feet, the extension must be at a minimum of 12 inches on the sides and 20 inches at the front.
+It would be best if you also had an extension that is easily distinguished from the fireplace and the rest of the floor.
 Following these rules and regulations will ensure that you have adhered to all the safety requirements and have a safe hearth for your fireplace.